IPadOS 26: Design language

-Window management
+Multitasking

-Replacing the existing Split View and Slide Over introduced in iOS 9, a new optional windowing system creates a similar experience to macOS.
-Apps are freely resizable, with "traffic light" controls akin to macOS that allow a user to minimize an app, close it, or make it full-screen.
-Window tiling options are also available when flicking windows to edges of the display or using new tiling options.
-A macOS-style menu bar is also available by swiping down on the top of the display.
-The new system is powered by a new windowing engine that optimizes window rendering by analyzing which windows are being actively used.
-This allows the new windowing system to be available on all iPads that support iPadOS 26, while also allowing more windows on the screen at once.
+A redesigned optional windowing system replaced the Split View and Slide Over introduced in iOS 9, creating a similar experience to macOS.
+Apps are freely resizable, with "traffic light" controls akin to macOS that let a user minimize, close, or make an app full-screen.
+Window tiling options are also available when flicking windows to the edges of the display or using new tiling options.

+The updated system is powered by a new windowing engine that optimizes window rendering by analyzing which windows are being actively used.
+This enables the new windowing system on all iPads that support iPadOS 26, while also allowing more windows on the screen at once.